 Before any building permits, you need airport approval.
 This typically involves site plan review, architectural compatibility assessment, construction timeline coordination, lease execution or amendment, and insurance verification.

 Airport review processes vary from rubber-stamp approvals at accommodating fields to multi-month committee reviews at larger airports.
-Begin this process early and maintain good communication with airport management throughout.
+Begin this process early and maintain good communication with airport management throughout—relationships matter.

 Building Permits and Inspections